jerguy1928/refugee_map/README.md

 Python libraries needed:
-math
-numpy
-pandas
-plotly.graph_objects   (You will need plotly if you don't have it)
+math, numpy, pandas, plotly.graph_objects   (You will need plotly if you don't have it)

 Note: The application can take a bit of time to load, stay patient :)